 Over the past two decades, I’ve also been a farmer, producing prime lambs and winter cereals with my family on a property 60km north-west of Dubbo, as well as doing a brief stint in a couple of roles with regional arts board, Orana Arts, to help bring in more income during what was known as the Millenium Drought…and yes, I did feed sheep from the back of a ute for several years.

-In 2002, Kim picked up a paintbrush after a long hiatus and went on to establish a regional artist collective (Fresh Arts Inc.), an online visual arts business (Where is the Art) and a practice as an exhibiting artist with five solo shows and more than 20 groups exhibitions behind her.
-Today, her practice utilises a very broad range of mediums, but is principally based on digital media and sensory experiences through constructed installations.
+It was also during this time I picked up a paintbrush after a long hiatus, going to on to establish a regional artist collective (Fresh Arts Inc.), an online visual arts business (Where is the Art), and a practice as an exhibiting artist with five solo shows and more than 20 groups exhibitions over the next decade.

 Today, I tap into my passion and knowledge of digital mediums to work as a digital media and sensory installation artist for special projects, commissions and festival programs.
 There’s more about this and my creative life on my other website.

 Over the years I also have kept my hand in as a print journalist, writing for art blogs and feature stories for regional news magazines.